|

 -

-a spiritual credo which they must write themselves.
-The credo
+ritual is reciting a spiritual credo which they must write themselves.

-includes the definition and announcement of their magikal path
+The credo includes the definition and announcement of their magikal

 -

-initiation.
-For those people who wish to convert to the religion
+an initiation.
+For those people who wish to convert to the religion of

-this is an event that proclaims belief and acknowledges the dedication
+an event that proclaims belief and acknowledges the dedication to

-to learning on the pagan path.
-In other words, in many traditions
+learning on the pagan path.
+In other words, in many traditions just

-just claiming the title of witch does not make you one.
-You must
+claiming the title of witch does not make you one.
+You must earn the

 -

-or community leader.
-To the more elaborate, requiring a series
+community leader.
+To the more elaborate, requiring a series of tests

-of tests that must be passed before claiming a title, such as
+that must be passed before claiming a title, such as witch, Priest,

-witch, Priest, Priestess, Mage or Shaman.
-For additional information,
+Priestess, Mage or Shaman.
+For additional information, see the

 -

-of respect, lying or hiding your beliefs or research from your
+respect, lying or hiding your beliefs or research from your parents is

-parents is not respect.
-I urge everyone, adults and minors alike
+not respect.
+I urge everyone, adults and minors alike to read two

-Parents Guide To Protecting Their Child With Craft Interests
+- A Parents Guide To Protecting Their Child

 -

-on how to become a witch, there are a few things you should ask
+information on how to become a witch, there are a few things you should

 - What is your reason for wanting to be a Witch?

-reason and you might find more information if you look for Spellcraft,
+and you might find more information if you look for Spellcraft, than

-than Witchcraft.
-If your reasons are truly from an interest in
+Witchcraft.
+If your reasons are truly from an interest in the faith or

 - How Do I Get Started?

-just from magikal books or reference manuals.
-Through studying
+from magikal books or reference manuals.
+Through studying history,

-history, other religions and how they all inter-relate and interact.
+other religions and how they all inter-relate and interact.
+I have a

-I have a favorite saying for this type of education: "Books
+favorite saying for this type of education: "Books can give you

 My Getting Started page lists the